About the Author

 - Placing MelaFind systems within 75 miles of 63% of the US population in the first 12 months on the market

 Additionally, he was responsible for the 1998 NDA approval of Valstar (as President & COO of Anthra Pharmaceuticals and Chairman of its UK subsidiary), a drug for superficial bladder cancer, which had sales of $27 MM in 2012, 14 years after its approval.
 Dr. Gulfo was also instrumental in the development of ProstaScint (Cytogen Corporation), a BLA-approved monoclonal antibody for prostate cancer.
-He is currently on the board of directors and audit committee of Procertus Biopharma, a company developing palliative care products for radiation dermatitis and oral mucositis.
 He was CEO and Chairman of Antigen Express, an immunotherapy and immunodiagnostics company in the field of vaccines for cancer therapy, antiviral therapy, and asthma, and led its merger.

 A serial entrepreneur, Dr. Gulfo is a leader in biopharma and medtech innovation.
 He is passionate about removing obstacles to breakthrough innovation, managing start-up companies, cultivating young managers, and developing products that can make a huge difference in the lives of patients and individuals.
 He received his MD from University of Medicine and Dentistry of New Jersey, and his MBA from Seton Hall University.
 Dr. Gulfo lives in New York City with his wife, Adele.